 - Use a damp cloth to blot up spills and spots as soon as they happen.
-For tough spots such as oil, paint, markers, lipstick, ink, tar or cigarette marks, use specific remover then wipe with a damp cloth.
-Always avoid allowing liquids to stand on your floor. - Vacuum (using the hard floor attachment not the beater bar), dust mop or sweep the floor to minimize abrasive grit, debris and dirt. - Do not use wax oil or UV oil for maintenance.
-The surface of this product is water-based paint.
-Periodically clean the floor with a special flooring cleaner, which is specially formulated for the finish. - Do not use oil based, wax, and polish, strong ammoniated or abrasive cleaners, steel wool or scouring powder to clean the floor. - Do not wash or wet-mop the floor with soap, water, oil soap detergent or any other liquid cleaning material.
+For tough spots such as oil, paint, markers, lipstick, ink, tar or cigarette marks, use acetone/nail polish remover then wipe with a damp cloth.
+Always avoid allowing liquids to stand on your floor. - Vacuum (using the hard floor attachment not the beater bar), dust mop or sweep the floor to minimize abrasive grit, debris and dirt. - Do not damp mop.
+Periodically clean the floor with a hardwood flooring cleaner, which is specially formulated for the finish. - Do not use oil based, wax, and polish, strong ammoniated or abrasive cleaners, steel wool or scouring powder to clean the floor. - Do not wash or wet-mop the floor with soap, water, oil soap detergent or any other liquid cleaning material.
 This could cause swelling warping, delamination and joint-line separation, and void the warranty. - Do not use any type of buffing machine.